Welcome

 Talks with civil society play an important role in the groundwork for the UPR.
 Members of civil society often have different insight into the actual human rights situation in individual countries and are an important source of information for the German Government’s recommendations to other countries.

-During the drafting of their reports, the countries under review, which include Germany this year, are called on to seek dialogue with civil society.
+During the drafting of their reports, the countries under review are called on to seek dialogue with civil society.
 Against this backdrop, Luise Amtsberg, Federal Government Commissioner for Human Rights Policy and Humanitarian Assistance, issued an invitation to representatives from Forum Menschenrechte and the German Institute for Human Rights prior to the review.
 In several rounds of talks with the Federal Government, they shared their ideas for and criticism of the human rights situation in Germany and how it was represented in the German UPR report.

 Non-governmental organisations and national human rights institutions can provide the Human Rights Council with direct input in the course of the review process.